List programming

 List.is_empty [];;

-List.last_exn [1;2;3];; (* get last element; raises an exception if list is empty *)
+List.last_exn [1;2;3];; (* gets last element; raises an exception if list is empty *)

-List.join [[1;2];[22;33];[444;5555]];;
+List.join [[1;2];[22;33];[444;5555]];; (* squiiiiish! *)

-List.append [1;2] [3;4];; (* Usually the infix @ syntax is used for append *)
+List.append [1;2] [3;4];; (* Note you should use the more convenient infix @ syntax for listappend *)

 … And their types